ciaranmcnulty/mathiasverraes.github.com/_posts/2014-11-11-domain-events.markdown

 ## Immutability

 Messages are immutable.
 Say A sends a message X to B and C. If B were to change the message before passing it on to D, that would not affect A and C. If you draw on a newspaper you've received, only your own copy is affected.
 Modeling messages as immutable reflects that idea.
 A better interpretation is that B reacts to X by sending a message Y to D. Even though X and Y may be mostly identical, it is in fact a new message.

+(Update Nov 14, 2014) Domain Events should not contain Entities (or Aggregates for that matter).
+Entities represent something that changes over time.
+At the point in time that we look at the Event, the Entity might already have changed.
+So now the Domain Event is no longer an accurate representation of state at that point in time.

 ## Envelopes